Home Sitemap About

 A certain type of padding thickness and density is required by every carpet manufacturer to maintain your carpet warranty.
 For most residential carpets, a 7/16" thickness is most common and either a 6-pound density or an 8-pound density will usually be selected.

 Looped Berber styles and commercial grade carpets require special pads of higher density and reduced thickness to prevent wrinkles and increase carpet longevity.
-Check with the carpet manufacturer to see what type of padding is required under the carpet you select.
+Check with the carpet manufacturer to see what type of padding is required under the Berber carpet style you select.

-What About Padding Thickness?
+What About Carpet Padding Thickness?

 Learn more about Carpet Styles | Learn more about Carpet Fibers

-What is Padding Density
+What is Carpet Padding Density

 Padding is also rated by its density.
 The higher the padding density rating the more firm the feel is underfoot.
 Firmer pads provide better the support for your carpet.
 Better support means a lower chance for wrinkles to form over time.